-Carmarthenshire Is known as The garden of Wales
+Carmarthenshire Is known as The Garden of Wales

 Make Carmarthenshire YOUR holiday destination this year.
 See breathtaking mountains, travel through green, lush landscapes and visit secluded, ancient forests and our vast expanses of sandy golden beaches.
-Meander beside our picturesque rivers, explore our our castles and picnic in our magical gardens.
+Meander beside our picturesque rivers, explore one our castles and picnic in our magical gardens.